steadfast-collective/development-guidelines/statamic.md

 ## Setting up on a server

 We’re still waiting on Positive Internet to document the process of how we can create sites ourselves.

-However, we will need to follow the steps outlined here as the configuration for Laravel Storage & forms needs to be tweaked: <https://statamic.dev/tips/zero-downtime-deployments>
+In the meantime, send a message in `#team-development` and someone will get in touch with Positive to setup a site.

+Sites hosted with Positive use Envoyer instead of Laravel Forge.
+Envoyer works slightly differently, so there's [a few things you'll need to tweak](https://statamic.dev/tips/zero-downtime-deployments) in your project to prepare for deployment.

+Statamic sites should be configured to use the `redis` cache driver, rather than the `file` cache driver (the default).

 ## Static Caching